infotiv-research/infotiv-research.github.io/_posts/2026-01-02-AP-opensource.markdown

 Consists of a led acid battery and a power supply unit, both can be connected to power the autonomous platform.
 Meaning the platform can be powered whilst driving around from battery.
 Whilst in a lab environment power can be supplied to the platform through a wall socket.

-### Digital Twin <a name="Digital-Twin"></a>
+### Digital Twin

 The digital twin is implemented in the high-level software.
-It is described in detail in `High_Level_Control_Computer/README.md`.
-It is automatically started when the high-level docker container is started.

 ### Imitation Learning